websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 ### Configure a Secure Connection to Elasticsearch in Liferay 7.2

-All Liferay connector's to Elasticsearch 7 include X-Pack Security support.
+All Liferay connectors to Elasticsearch 7 include X-Pack Security support.

 ```note::
    If you are on Liferay 7.2 and Elasticsearch 6.x and have a Liferay Enterprise Search subscription, `download <https://customer.liferay.com/downloads/-/download/liferay-enterprise-search-for-liferay-dxp-7-2>`__ the `Liferay Enterprise Search Security` application.
 Install the LPKG file by copying it into the ``[Liferay Home]/deploy`` folder.